Meadowlarke/Bibliography/Bibliography.md

 -: How the show's creators found this path.

-16: The show's staff of experienced media prodcuers (rather than child development specialists.) #Z: A defining feature of _Sesame Street_ was that rather than hiring child development and education specialists to produce the show, they used education research to inform descicions made by sesaoned tv, radio, and broadway producers, writers, composers, and actors.
-This descision came from the observation that children respond well to adult television and were known to recite adds for beer and cigarettes, as well as having their attetntion held by adult variety shows such as _Rowan and Martin's Laugh-In._ #Z: They also wantede to make the show entertaining enough for parents to want to watch it with their children.
+16: The show's staff of experienced media prodcuers (rather than child development specialists.)

 17: The variety show format.